Generic Name: cabozantinib (Oral route)

 Check with your doctor right away if you have chest pain or discomfort, nausea, pain or discomfort in your arms, jaw, back, or neck, shortness of breath, sweating, or vomiting.
 These could be symptoms of a heart attack.

 Make sure any doctor or dentist who treats you knows that you are using this medicine.
-You may need to stop using this medicine before having surgery, including dental procedures.
+You may need to stop using this medicine at least 28 days before having surgery, including dental procedures.

 Your doctor will check your blood pressure on a regular basis while you are taking this medicine.
 You might need to monitor your blood pressure at home.
 Tell your doctor right away if you have a severe headache, lightheadedness, or changes in your vision.